Jessica Platt: Public reception and recognition

 Platt announced that she was transgender through Instagram on January 10, 2018, following support from within the sports community.
-Platt was the first professional female hockey player to come out as a transgender woman, and the second player in the professional women's to come out as transgender following Harrison Browne's announcement as a transgender man in October 2016 while playing in the National Women's Hockey League.
+Platt was the first professional women's hockey player to come out as a transgender woman, and the second player in professional women's hockey to come out as transgender following Harrison Browne's coming out as a transgender man in October 2016 while playing in the National Women's Hockey League.
 Platt told sources that Browne was instrumental in her decision to announce her identity.

 In September 2018, Platt was recognized as one of Canada's Women of Influence's "Top 25 Women of Influence 2018".